 In the photo above we see many kinds of green, both yellow green and blue green.
 It feels right.
 No thoughts of “clashing colors” here.
 And as long as there is another color ( red above) in the setting there is nothing monotonous about the combination.

-In the room below, the window frames are almost black and recede from consciousness, sending the viewer’s eyes outdoors and bringing the greens of nature into the room.
+In the room below, the window frames are a green-black and recede from consciousness, sending the viewer’s eyes outdoors and bringing the greens of nature into the room.
 The ambiance is simply captivating.

 But if your home is not graced with large picture windows you can achieve this look anyway.